minnesota-connections-academy/biology-announcements/_posts/2020-12-3-anaerobic-respiration.md

 Notice how oxygen (O<sub>2</sub>) is a reactant.
 Cellular respiration requires oxygen.
 Actually, to be more accurate, *aerobic* cellular respiration requires oxygen ("aerobic" means "in the presence of oxygen"). *Anaerobic* respiration does not require oxygen ("anaerobic" is the opposite of "aerobic").

 Your red blood cells supply your cells with oxygen molecules.
-But if you are working out, or going for a run, or dancing vigorously, there is a chance your cells start to run low on oxygen.
+But if you are working out, or going for a run, or dancing vigorously...

 ![Dancing vigorously](https://media.giphy.com/media/JJGUejl0pLcRy/giphy.gif)

+there is a chance your cells start to run low on oxygen.

 So cells need a back-up plan when oxygen is in low supply.
 That's where anaerobic respiration comes in, which by the way, is more commonly known as *fermentation*.
-Multicellular animals (like us) do fermentation and so other things like bacteria and yeast.
-Fermentation is famous in particular with yeast because yeast uses the process to turns sugars (glucose) into alchohol.
+Multicellular animals (like us) do fermentation and so do other things like bacteria and yeast.
+Fermentation is famous in particular with yeast because yeast uses the process to turn sugars (glucose) into alchohol.

 ![fermentation hero](https://www.amoebasisters.com/uploads/2/1/9/0/21902384/fermentation-hero_orig.png)